 Mine is not just any old mockorange.
 It’s a named variety, perhaps Flora Plena.
 Blossoms on run-of-the-mill mock oranges open earlier and are smaller and have single rows of petals.

-It’s sad, but I know I won’t be looking fondly upon my mockorange again in another week or so. …
+It’s sad, but I know I won’t be looking fondly upon my mockorange again in another …

 I have some of the nicest volunteers in my garden this year.
 A few of them are people, many of them are plants, and one of my favorites – among the plants, that is – is columbine.
 Years ago, I planted some native columbines, those dainty plants whose orange and yellow flowers hover on thin stalks above the ferny foliage.
 Since being planted, these wildings self-seed – volunteer, that is — every year in various nooks and crannies around my yard.